 Mom Posts Follow Up Video About Her Son’s Insulin Costs After Donations Pour In

-Schieffer explains that her son, Dylan, was recently diagnosed with type 1 diabetes which requires he receive insulin every two hours.
+Her nine-year-old son, Dylan, was recently diagnosed with type 1 diabetes, requiring insulin every two hours.

 ADVERTISEMENTS